 Luke laughed.

 "Not at all, Toallin.
 I like her.
 She's a very honest and open-faced young woman.
 You should be proud of her.
-I want to talk about her, for indeed I want to train your daughter Chati as a Jedi Knight in the future, but I want you to give your permission to my plan."
+Indeed I want to talk about her, for I want to ask master Kamalin to take your daughter under his wing and show her what the influence of the Force has on some one life, but I want you to give your permission to this plan."

 Toallin was flabbergasted.